-A light and summery cake with a cream cheese topping.
-Just put the dry ingredients in one bowl and the wet in another, then stir them all together and bake.
-You could say it’s a Hummingbird sheet cake.
-It tastes a bit like a carrot cake with a tropical twist!
+This simple pineapple banana cake is a light and summery cake with a cream cheese topping.
+It’s so easy to make, and yet it’s moist and flavorful, and looks fancy enough to serve on a special occasion.
+You could say it’s Hawaiian style banana cake meets classic Hummingbird cake.
+It tastes a bit like a carrot cake, but with a tropical twist!

 There’s no shortage of banana cakes around here.
-In fact there’s quite the variety, from a peanut butter, banana and chocolate chip cake or mini air fryer banana bread for afternoon tea to healthy brownies with avocado and even a banana mug cake for two.
+In fact there’s quite the variety, from a peanut butter, banana and chocolate chip cake or mini air fryer banana bread for afternoon tea to yummy lower sugar Greek yogurt banana muffins.

-I do love the ‘tropical theme’ going on with this cake.
+I do love the ‘tropical theme’ going on with this banana pineapple cake.
 I also love: